1943 Tosya–Ladik earthquake: Impact

 In Kastamonu's Daday, Küre and Inebolu districts, the earthquake was felt, however no damage was caused nor mentioned whatsoever.
 In the Araç district however, damage was observed.
 In villages within the district, 39 homes were destroyed and 4 other homes were damaged.
 Areas of the Taşköprü district was also affected.
 2 villages were completely left in ruins and in 9 other villages 54 homes were destroyed.
 Many casualties were reported.
 Right after the earthquake, a fire blazed out in the district.
-Along with the heavy damages in villages, a mosque's minaret also collapsed in the Taşköprü city center as well as some shops.
+Along with the heavy damage in villages, a mosque's minaret also collapsed in the Taşköprü city center as well as some shops.
 Most of the damage in the district was in the part bordering the Tosya district.
 In the Kargı district of Çorum, transportation was restricted since roads and bridges to Tosya were severely damaged.
 Along with that, the telegraph line between Kastamonu, Tosya and Kargı was severely damaged and was closed down.
 Due to this, the Kastamonu city center was not able be informed of the disaster instantly.
 8 hours after the earthquake, the line was fixed and operational.

 Since the epicenter was in Tosya and the houses there were not very stable, the most damage was observed there and most of the district turned into piles of rubble.
 The earthquake had a very significant effect in villages near the point where the Devrez Stream connects into the Kızılırmak River.
 More than 100 houses were flattened in the villages there, and in other surrounding villages severe damage was done to buildings and homes.
 In the district's city center, havoc was caused in 7 neighborhoods, and barely any homes were left standing.
 Other than homes, official and public institution buildings were also damaged.
 An electrical power plant, a paddy processing factory, a community centre, a military recruitment office, the police department, Ulu Mosque, Abdurrahman Mosque, Pazar and Ahmetaga Mosques were completely left in ruins of debris and the 370-year old Yeni Mosque was heavily damaged, but despite the majority of the mosque's structure being damaged to a level of not being able to be used, it was left standing.